-Using this framework, we can take any system and its LI implementation and validate it for correct functionality by latency equivalence checking.
+Using this framework, we can take any system and its LI implementation and validate them for correct functionality by latency equivalence checking.
 This framework can be used for any proposed LI protocol to ensure the correctness for the system.
-For example, Casu and Macchiarulo's proposed approach for optimizing and using a scheduling algorithm to control the flow of tokens can be easily checked for correctness as the scheduling may change depending on the change of functionality of the system.
+For example, the approach proposed by Casu and Macchiarulo for optimization and using a scheduling algorithm to control the flow of tokens can be easily checked for correctness as the scheduling may change depending on the change of functionality of the system.